Winter Maintenance Frequently Asked Questions

 Answer

-Since crescents are shaped differently, they may need an additional pass with the snowplow to ensure snow is pushed back to the curb.
+Since crescents are shaped differently, they may need an additional pass with the snowplow to ensure snow is pushed back all the way to the curb.
 This additional pass happens immediately.

 -